christophergandrud/julia-play/julia/Workflow-for-Python-Package-Development.md

 ## Why package?

 Python Packages allow us to take more full advantage of one of the great features of software: extensibility.
 It allows us to bundle up code that can be used again and again, often in novel extensions of the original use case.
-Creating packages also encourage us to write more robust and easy to understand code.
+Creating packages also encourages us to write more robust and easy to understand code.

 ## Before you Start